kiran94/dca-manager/README.md

 Once this has been completed, then the name of the setup connection should be set into the terraform variable `glue_connections`.

-Then the terraform variable `enable_analytics` must be set to `true` along with another `terraform apply` to bring up all the nessasary infrastructure.

 Once the Infrastructure has been applied/deployed then it can be run either with the following command or from the Glue UI.

 ```sh